By Glen C. Strathy

 2nd Driver: A discovery is made that makes the crime problematic.

-Whatever this event is, it shows the murder is not a simple "open and shut" case.
-There is a deeper mystery that must be solved.
+Maybe the murder at first looked like an accident, suicide, or a simple "open and shut" case.
+However, this event reveals there is a deeper mystery that must be solved.

 Act 2: Complication

 The detective expands the investigation, gathering clues. chasing down leads, and interviewing witnesses.
 All the sordid details of the dysfunctional relationships between the victim and the people around him are revealed.
 The investigation broadens to include multiple suspects.
 It often seems as though everyone had a motive for wanting the victim dead.

 3rd Driver: A second change in direction

 Here something happens that makes the stakes higher or the solution more difficult.
 The detective may discover that he has been on the wrong track or that some larger plot is unfolding.
 Evidence may show the prime suspect couldn't have committed the crime.
 Sometimes a second murder or other crime takes place when the prime suspect has an alibi -- a choice that not only signals a dead end to the current line of investigation but also creates a bigger threat (what if the murderer keeps on killing?).

 Act 3: Build to Crisis

 In this act, the number of suspects narrows as various possible solutions are proven to be impossible.
 Contradictions in the evidence or testimony show that some witnesses may be lying or some evidence may be false.
 The tension builds as the case seems increasingly difficult to solve.

 Something happens at this point that makes the case appear impossible to solve.
 The detective has run out of options and seems to have hit a dead end.

 Act 4: Move to Resolution